ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICustomImageGlobeOverlay.rst

 ICustomImageGlobeOverlay
 ========================

-.. py:class:: ICustomImageGlobeOverlay
+.. py:class:: ansys.stk.core.graphics.ICustomImageGlobeOverlay

    object

    A globe image overlay that allows for a user defined image to be specified.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICustomImageGlobeOverlay

 Overview
 --------